HandsOnDataViz/book/docs/HandsOnDataViz.md

 <a href="https://learning.oreilly.com/search/?query=author%3A%22Ryan%20Sleeper" class="uri">https://learning.oreilly.com/search/?query=author%3A%22Ryan%20Sleeper</a>
 (but I don’t see anything right away that’s relevant) OR another idea is to reconsider the filter instructions below, which I removed because our sample dataset no longer has null values.
+TODO: after we discuss, see reviewers’ comments to address in editorial notes

 Places like Greenland and Libya do not have available values, but they are still painted with the lightest color, which is misleading.
 To